Bjarte Lunde Aarsheim

 Bjarte Andre Lunde Aarsheim (born 14 January 1975) is a Norwegian football coach and former player.
-He is currently head coach of Eliteserien club Viking FK.
+He is currently head coach of Eliteserien club Viking.

-Having spent most of his playing career at Viking, Lunde Aarsheim is the player with the eighth most appearances for the club throughout history.
+Having spent most of his playing career at Viking, Lunde Aarsheim is the player with the eighth most appearances for the club.
 In a playing career that lasted from 1993 to 2012, he also played for Start, Randaberg and Hundvåg, having the role of player-coach at the latter two.
 In 2001, he made three appearances for the Norway national team.
 In addition to his coaching roles at Randaberg and Hundvåg, Lunde Aarsheim has also been a coach at Sandnes Ulf and Brodd.

+Lunde Aarsheim was nicknamed "Batty" as his style of play was similar to that of English midfielder David Batty.

 Club career

 Viking

-Lunde Aarsheim has spent the majority of his career at Viking FK, arriving from local club Hundvåg as a youth.
+Lunde Aarsheim spent the majority of his career at Viking, arriving from local club Hundvåg as a youth.
 Making his debut for Viking in 1994, he stayed with the club until 2005, playing a total of 425 games in all competitions, including friendly matches.
-A creative midfielder, Lunde Aarsheim was at his peak during the 2001 season, when he, as captain, led Viking to a league lead before suffering a serious ankle injury in a game against SK Brann halfway through the season.
-Although he made an extremely popular five-minute comeback in the Norwegian cup final victory over rivals Bryne FK later in the year, Lunde Aarsheim never really recovered from the injury, and his last seasons at Viking were plagued by further injuries.
-He only played 4 games in the 2002 season, and he was injured for parts of the 2003 season as well.
+A creative midfielder, Lunde Aarsheim was at his peak during the 2001 season, when he, as captain, led Viking to a league lead before suffering a serious ankle injury in a game against Brann halfway through the season.
+Although he made an extremely popular five-minute comeback in the Norwegian cup final victory over rivals Bryne later in the year, where in the last five minutes he was on the field, was again given the captain's armband, Lunde Aarsheim never really recovered from the injury, and his last seasons at Viking were plagued by further injuries.
+He only played 4 games in the 2002 season, and was injured for parts of the 2003 season as well.

 Start

-He remained captain of Viking until the end of the 2004 season, but midway through the 2005 season he was released on a free transfer, joining league leaders IK Start.
+He remained captain of Viking until the end of the 2004 season, but midway through the 2005 season he was released on a free transfer, joining league leaders Start.
 Start finished the season in 2nd place.

 Randaberg

-In the summer of 2007 he surprisingly joined Randaberg IL, a club playing in the 3. divisjon, the fourth tier of Norwegian football, together with Øyvind Svenning.
-The team earned promotion to the 2. divisjon in his first season at the club.
+In the summer of 2007 he surprisingly joined Randaberg, a club playing in the Third Division, the fourth tier of Norwegian football, together with Øyvind Svenning.
+The team earned promotion to the Second Division in his first season at the club.
 In November 2008, Lunde Aarsheim and Jørgen Tengesdal were announced as the new head coaches of Ranadaberg, with Lunde Aarsheim taking on the role of player-coach.
-The team earned promotion to the Norwegian First Division in the 2010 season, which was also Lunde Aarsheim's last season before he decided to retire and leave the club.
+The team earned promotion to the First Division in the 2010 season, which was also Lunde Aarsheim's last season before he decided to retire and leave the club.

 After the 2010 season, he returned to his youth club Hundvåg to become a player developer.

-In July 2011, he came out of retirement and returned to Randaberg in the Norwegian First Division.
+In July 2011, he came out of retirement and returned to Randaberg in the First Division.
 He played eight matches during the 2011 season.